yokosogithub/GeoGit/doc/manual/source/partial_cloning.rst

 Numbers indicate the commits that affect each feature.

 In the cloned repo, the first commit (1) is replaced by a new one (1') that just adds one of the features.
 The second commit (2) is not applied at all, since none of the changes it introduces affect the cloned repository, so it is skipped.
 The third one (3) is replaced by a new commit (3') that just modifies the only feature in the cloned repository.
-In this case, the original commit could not be applied, since it modifies a feature that does not exist, making it impossible to apply the change.
+In this case, the original commit could not be applied, and it also has to be modified.
+The original commit (3) changed both features that were in the database after commit 2, but in the sparse clone, only one of those features is found, since the other one was not added, as it falls outside the are of interest.
+Since comit 3 modifies a feature that does not exist in the sparse clone, it cannot be applied, and it is replaced by 3', which just contains the changes that affect the feature that is available.

 If your cloned repository was to be used just by itself and never had any interaction with the original repository from where it comes from, or with other cloned ones (whether partial or complete), then a partial clone could be created just creating new commits that resulted in a partial repository.
 However, since interaction is important, a partial clone has to keep track of commits in the original repository, because otherwise it wouldn't be able to interact with it.